EVM-QuestBench: An Execution-Grounded Benchmark for Natural-Language Transaction Code Generation: Conclusion

 \section{Conclusion}

-We presented EVM-QuestBench, an execution grounded benchmark for natural language transaction script generation on EVM-compatible chains, instantiated on BNB Smart Chain (chain ID 56).
+We presented EVM-QuestBench, an execution-grounded benchmark for natural language transaction script generation on EVM-compatible chains, instantiated on BNB Smart Chain (chain ID 56).
 The benchmark contains 107 tasks with Atomic and Composite splits.
-Evaluation executes model generated TypeScript scripts in a forked environment with snapshot isolation.
-Validators score outcomes after execution.
-Composite tasks apply a step efficiency factor.
+Model-generated TypeScript scripts are executed in a snapshot-isolated forked environment and scored by validators against post-state constraints; composite tasks additionally apply a step efficiency factor.